SNHU-CS/CS-330/module02/mod2_tutorials.md

 The code for this section ([tut_02_04.cpp](./tut_02_04.cpp)) demonstrates how to:

-* Compile a vertex and a fragment shader, and then create (and destroy) a shader program
+* Compile a vertex and a fragment shader, then create (and destroy) a shader program
 * Access different attributes of the vertex data stored in a VBO
 * Tell OpenGL to draw a specific mesh

 ## Building a Shader Program

 A shader program is, at a minimum, a combination of a _vertex shader_ and a _fragment shader_.
 The OpenGL pipeline calls the vertex shader once per vertex, and the fragment shader once per pixel.
-For example, if we are drawing a triangle, the vertex shader gets called three times -- each call will receive as input the data for one of the three vertices.
+For example, if we are drawing a triangle, the vertex shader gets called three times.
+Each call will receive as input the data for one of the three vertices.
 On the other hand, the number of times the fragment shader gets called does not directly depend on the complexity of the mesh, but on the number of pixels covered by its projection onto the projection plane.
 For example, if the triangle is very small and/or is very far from the camera, its projection will cover very few pixels (e.g. 100 pixels), and that's how many times the fragment shader will get called.
 If, however, the projection covers a large part of the window (even all of it), the fragment shader will get called many more times.
-So, the vertex shader gets called once per vertex in a mesh, and it receives as input the data specific to that vertex (e.g. location, color, texture coordinates, normal vector...), while the fragment shader gets called once for each pixel covered by the projection of the mesh, and it receives as input the data required to shade that one pixel (more on this later).
+So the vertex shader gets called once per vertex in a mesh and it receives as input the data specific to that vertex (e.g. location, color, texture coordinates, normal vector, etc.), while the fragment shader gets called once for each pixel covered by the projection of the mesh, and it receives as input the data required to shade that one pixel (more on this later).

 This tutorial shows about the simplest vertex and fragment shaders you can have.
 Starting with the following vertex shader